CKalitin/mcdowell-dataset-analysis/datasets/How-To-Update-Datasets.md

 Note that you shouldn't have to leave the website linked above, the download hyperlinks are all on that site, no need to navigate anywhere else.

 launch.tsv:
 Launch Lists > Full List (TSV)

+lv.tsv:
+This is the only one where you have to go to another page: https://planet4589.org/space/gcat/web/lvs/index.html
+Launch Vehicles > Launch Vehicle List (TSV)

 orgs.tsv:
 Organizations Database > Orgs File (TSV)

 psatcat.tsv:
 Object Catalogs > Payload Catalogs > psatcat (TSV)

 satcat.tsv:
 Object Catalogs > Main catalogs > satcat (TSV)

 sites.tsv:
 Launch Origins Database > Sites File (TSV)